-I recently co-organized a Banff International Research Station workshop on Combinatorial Reconfiguration.
+In 2017, I co-organized a Banff International Research Station workshop on Combinatorial Reconfiguration.

 A list of my papers can be found at the Computer Science bibliography site.

-My current teaching project involves the development and redevelopment of non-major courses.
-CS 231, Algorithmic Problem Solving, will be taught starting in Spring 2018.
+My current teaching project involves the development and redevelopment of non-major courses, including CS 231 and CS 234.
 I am involved in on-going teaching for the Master of Mathematics for Teachers.

 Past projects have included teaching a course for the African Institute of Mathematical Sciences and developing courseware for the Faculty of Mathematics' Centre for Education in Mathematics and Computing.